Here's What You Should Know About Moisturisers

 • Alpha-hydroxy acids - If your skin is prone to oily skin and acne, it’s best to find moisturisers with alpha-hydroxy acids, such as La Roche Posay Effaclar range.
 These acids help in the anti-ageing process.

 • Compatible for your skin type - Dry skin needs treatment from heavier formulations.
-Fortunately, a Bioderma moisturiser with glycerin and mineral oil can help stop dry skin from getting flakey.
+Fortunately, a Bioderma Sebium Hydra Nourishing Cream contains Glycerine and Ceramides to hydrate and restore the skin.
 This moisturiser is also suitable for people of all ages.

 • Price - Most moisturisers have a higher price range than other skincare products.
 This is because of the ingredients used and the formulations made by the manufacturer.
 For example, a 40ml moisturiser starts at $35.
 The more content the moisturiser has, the higher the price.
 Due to this, we recommend that you buy a smaller size for your moisturiser first before fully committing to a larger one.